Adjunct Assistant Professor

-I am currently at work on a book about tween musical cultures and the emergence of new girl identities in relationship to popular music in the late 20th and early 21st centuries.
+I am currently at work on a book about tween musical cultures, rock camps for girls, and the emergence of new girl identities in relationship to popular music in the late 20th and early 21st centuries.

-WS 308U: Women and the Roots of Rock ‘n’ Roll
+WS 308U: Gender, Race and the Roots of Rock ‘n’ Roll